christovic/remote_countdown/README.md

 - Spacebar:

-When minutes have been type in, this will update all screens to the new timer and **immediately** start the timer.
+When minutes have been typed in, this will update all screens to the new timer and **immediately** start the timer.

 When minutes is empty and the timer is running, it will pause the timer.